-STEP 1: Receive a welcome call Within 2 business days after receiving a completed Start Form, your Alnylam Case Manager will reach out to discuss: Communication preferences Where to send your Starter Kit Insurance information STEP 2: Connect with a PEL Your Alnylam Case Manager will also provide you the opportunity to connect with an Alnylam PEL , who can provide information about AHP and GIVLAARI [®] (givosiran).
-STEP 3: Understand insurance benefits Your Alnylam Case Manager will work with your insurance company to understand your coverage and determine if there are any out-of-pocket treatment costs.
+STEP 1: Receive a welcome call Within 2 business days after receiving a completed Start Form, an Alnylam Case Manager will reach out to discuss: Communication preferences Where to send your Starter Kit Insurance information STEP 2: Connect with a PEL An Alnylam Case Manager will also provide you the opportunity to connect with an Alnylam PEL , who can provide information about AHP and answer questions you may have about GIVLAARI ® (givosiran).
+STEP 3: Understand insurance benefits An Alnylam Case Manager will work with your insurance company to understand your coverage and determine if there are any out-of-pocket treatment costs.
 They can also assess if you are eligible for Alnylam's financial assistance programs .
-STEP 4: Get ready for your first appointment Your Alnylam Case Manager may help identify where you'll receive treatment.
+STEP 4: Get ready for your first appointment An Alnylam Case Manager may help identify where you'll receive treatment.
 You will schedule your first treatment based on your doctor's recommendations and your schedule .
-STEP 5: Ongoing support After your first treatment, your Alnylam Case Manager or PEL will check in with you.
-Based on your communication preferences , they will also check in with you at other times during your treatment journey.
+STEP 5: Ongoing support After your first treatment, an Alnylam Case Manager or PEL can check in with you at other times during your treatment journey.
+They will tailor their method of communication to what works best for you.
 Talk to your doctor to determine if home administration

 Talk to your doctor to determine if home administration is right for you.
-Your Alnylam Case Manager can check your insurance eligibility for administration by a healthcare provider at home[†]
+Your Alnylam Case Manager can check your insurance eligibility for administration by a healthcare provider at home

-Individuals must meet specified eligibility criteria to qualify for assistance.
-Alnylam reserves the right to make eligibility determinations and to modify or discontinue the program at any time. [†]Home administration may not be covered by all insurance plans.
+\Individuals must meet specified eligibility criteria to qualify for assistance.
+Alnylam reserves the right to make eligibility determinations and to modify or discontinue the program at any time.
+Home administration may not be covered by all insurance plans.

-YOUR GIVLAARI[®] (givosiran) TREATMENT ROUTINE
+YOUR GIVLAARI® (givosiran) TREATMENT ROUTINE